 Average costs of wood roofs range from $15,000 to $30,000 in total costs, with labor costs ranging from $1,000 to $3,500.

 Typical wooden roofs last from 20 to 40 years.
 Teak roofs last the longest at 50 to 80 years, whereas cedar roofs have a shorter lifespan of 30 to 50 years.

 Opting for terracotta or concrete tiles for your next roof is an excellent idea if you live in a hotter, more arid climate or by the coast.
 Clay roof tiles display excellent resistance to salty air and extreme heat, which is why they are so common in Mediterranean climates like Southern California.

 However, such roofs are fairly pricey to install and always require the help of a licensed pro.
 Trying a DIY install for clay or concrete molded roof tiles is never recommended due to the price of the materials and how difficult they are to work with.

-Clay roofs are one of the most cost-effective roofs in terms of longevity.
+.
 Clay tiles last from 50 to 100 years or more with proper maintenance.